berylliumsec/nebula/README.md

 ## Installation

 The easiest way to get started is to use the docker image.
 Please note that the ZAP model is NOT supported in the docker image.
-If you would like to use ZAP please install the package using Pip or install the standalone package in the releases section.
+If you would like to use ZAP please install the package using `pip`.

 Docker Usage: